 5 Tech Time-Savers to Consider Using in Your Business

-No matter how hard you try to fight against it, attending holiday parties, performing your annual reviews, and drinking eggnog will keep your schedule filled to the brim.
-So what tech solutions are you leveraging to be more productive with the time you have this holiday season?
+For most of us—but business owners especially—time is scarce.
+There is always more to do than hours in the day.
+So what tech solutions are you leveraging to be more productive with the time you have?
 When time is money, tech solutions can bring in a lot more of both.
 See how these five options might enhance the day-to-day operations of your business.

 Virtual Meeting Tools – Nothing beats a face-to-face meeting when it comes to cementing a business partnership or getting a deal done.
 But with the use of virtual communication tools like Skype and GoToMeeting, business leaders can spend finite resources on in-person meetings in ways that provide the greatest return.
 For example, web conferences can be used to present preliminary proposals and, based on initial feedback, be modified for a later in-person presentation to clients in refined form.